adammenges/vimrc/README.md

 # Personal Notes

-This is my personal fork of amix's vimrc.
-I've added a bunch of goodies, feel free to use my changes for anything you'd like.
+This is my personal fork of amix's vimrc, I used it as a great starting place for my own.
+For the most part this is up on github to for easy syncing between my machines, however, feel free to use the changes for anything you'd like.

+Goodies added:
+ * vim-rails
+ * zencoding
+ * better key bindings
+ * updated file definitions

-# The Ultimate vimrc
+# The Ultimate vimrc (amix's notes)

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.